akash23-ai/memer/README.md

 # This is a  Site to Generate Memes with text on top of them.

-# Feel Free To do whatever you what..
+# Feel Free To do whatever you want..

 # More to come ......